dochy-ksti/munyorunyoru/whats_dsl.md

 ```Rust
 function(data)
 ```
 Code is a subset of data.
-I think that the essence of language is that data determine how processing is done.
+I think the essence of language is that data determine how processing is done.

 In Munyo language, you can write data and code naturally, but it's more specialized to write code.

-If a language can be used for general programming, I think it should be called a programming language, and if it has a specific purpose, it should be called a domain-specific language.
+If a language can be used for programming, I think it should be called a programming language, and if it has a specific purpose, it should be called a domain-specific language.
+They shouldn't be mutually exclusive.

 ## How should logic be described in Munyo language?